Donald E. Montgomery: Career

 In February 1943, he again became "Consumer Counsel," this time for the UAW.
 Walter Reuther was recruiting professionals for various UAW branch offices and included Montgomery, a liberal economist and professional in New Deal laws and regulations.
 He served as UAW representative on the Policy Committee of Price Administration.
 In 1947, when the UAW's Washington Office Policy Committee reorganized, Reuther appointed Montgomery as director.
 He served in that capacity until his death.

 Historian Irving Richter calls Montgomery a "close advisor" of Reuther's, who even ghost-wrote matters for the UAW president.

-Personal and death
+Personal life

 Montgomery served as an ensign in the U.S. Navy during World War I. In 1920, he married Sarah Victorine Adamson (1898–1987) of Cedartown, Georgia.
-They had three children, Donald Jr., Charles and Margaret, and were living in Washington, D.C. in 1940.
+They had three children, Donald Jr., Charles and Margaret, and were living in Washington, D.C., in 1940.
 The couple divorced in 1951.

-Montgomery died on October 11, 1957.
+Death

+On October 11, 1957, Montgomery died from suicide.
 Newspapers reported the cause of death as suicide: "He killed himself at home yesterday after telephoning police."